teresa-m/training-material/topics/imaging/tutorials/2D-spot-detection/tutorial.md

   - "How can I count the number of detected spots automatically?"
 objectives:
   - Perform a 2D spots/blobs detection in an image fetched from IDR
-  - Count the detected spots and blo
+  - Count the detected spots and blobs
 key_points:
 - Fluorescent markers can be detected using Galaxy
 - Objects can be automatically counted and the intensity range can be plotted